LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 This started in 2009.
 A blog post from Capita Libraries at around that time, [Nielsen Libscan Service Rolling Out](https://blogs.capita-libraries.co.uk/decisions/2009/06/01/nielsen-libscan-service-rolling-out/), gives some more details of the process.

 This is a good example of data that should never be exclusively in third-party hands.
-Nielsen make reports available to library services, but you would be hard-pressed to find regular users.
+Nielsen make reports available to library services free of charge, but you would be hard-pressed to find regular users.
 In reality public libraries are acting as a data service for a commercial operation.

 The data is sold by Nielsen in the form of ad-hoc or subscription based access.
 It's likely not a lucrative (if even profitable) thing for Nielsen.
 Just a poor setup for public data.